sirbrillig/gdi-featured-js-intro/README.md

 # Intro to JavaScript

-Slides and materials are hosted at [http://girldevelopit.github.io/gdi-featured-js-intro/](http://girldevelopit.github.io/gdi-featured-js-intro).
+Slides and materials are hosted at [https://sirbrillig.github.io/gdi-featured-js-intro/#/](https://sirbrillig.github.io/gdi-featured-js-intro/#/).

-This is the Girl Develop It Intro JavaScript course.
+This is a Girl Develop It Intro JavaScript course.
 Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Pellicore.
+Additional material added by Payton Swick.

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.